NicoZweifel/bevy_feronia/README.md

 The Scatter system needs to know when it can set up since it can depend on height mapping.
 You need to insert the setup state at some point.

 > [!NOTE]
-> In complex setups that load assets and bake a height map this can be after the `Startup`.
+> In complex setups that load assets and bake a height map, this can be after the `Startup`.

 ```rust
 app.insert_state(ScatterState::Setup)
 ```

-or
+Or
 ```rust
 ns_height_map.set(HeightMapState::Setup);
 ns_scatter.set(ScatterState::Setup);